getodk/javarosa/dag.md

 #### c - A repeat instance is deleted

 `FormEntryController.deleteRepeat(...)` is called when a user deletes a repeat group.
 After removing the corresponding elements from the main instance, `TriggerableDag.deleteRepeatGroup(...)` gets called.
-When this happens, we iterate the all the repeat group instances starting from the position that the one that has been deleted had before deleting it.

 **Set of evaluated triggerables**:
-- those triggered by the repeat group's reference, once per repeat group sibling starting from the position that belonged to the deleted group.
+- those triggered by the generic repeat reference
 - those triggered by the references of the children of the deleted repeat group.
 (see Evaluation of a set of triggerables)

-Deleting a repeat group instance will update the group's instance count and the position of all the instances that follow the deleted one.
-This means that we need to evaluate all triggerables triggered by the repeat group's reference.

-We need to remember that we need to follow an alternative strategy to evaluate the triggerables belonging to repeat groups because the DAG uses genericized trigger references to index sets of triggerables.
-In this case, calling `Set<QuickTriggerable> alreadyEvaluated = triggerTriggerables(mainInstance, evalContext, repeatGroup.getRef(), new HashSet<>(0))` once per sibling (starting from the deleted group's position) deals with that.

-We also have to evaluate any triggerable triggered by children references of the repeat group, which is done by `evaluateChildrenTriggerables(mainInstance, evalContext, repeatGroup, false, alreadyEvaluated)`.
-Even though this is done inside the loop, the `if` check ensures this is only done once, coinciding with the first iteration (corresponding to the sibling that takes the place of the deleted one).
-Presumably, this is to have a nice ordering of published events in the `EventNotifier`, although there's no apparent functional requirement for this, and the call could be done outside the loop in `TriggerableDag.deleteRepeatGroup(...)`.
+Deletion uses the same strategy as addition.
+First, the call on `triggerTriggerables` evaluates cascades with a reference to the generic repeat reference. `getTriggerablesAffectingAllInstances` ensures that references to such calculations inside the repeat are evaluated for all repeat instances.

+We then have to evaluate any triggerables triggered by references to children of the repeat group, which is done by `evaluateChildrenTriggerables`.

 #### d - A complex itemset value is copied to the main instance